-A systems approach to natural heritage, agricultural, urban forest and water resource planning has been undertaken by Markham within the context of the Council Endorsed Growth Alternative to 2031 and this Plan.
+A systems approach to natural heritage, agricultural, urban forest and water resource planning has been undertaken by Markham within the context of the Council-endorsed Growth Alternative to 2031 and this Plan.

-The Greenway System includes natural heritage areas, enhancement lands and protected agricultural lands, which enhance human health and wellbeing by providing for the protection of natural heritage and hydrologic By defining a system of linked natural heritage and hydrologic features and associated lands to support their functions, the natural heritage areas establish limits and priorities for protection of Markham's significant environmental features. features, improvements to air and soil quality, and the protection and restoration of flora and fauna habitat.
+The Greenway System includes Natural Heritage Areas, enhancement lands and protected agricultural lands, which enhance human health and wellbeing by providing for the protection of natural heritage and hydrologic features, improvements to air and soil quality, and the protection and restoration of flora and fauna habitat.
 The Greenway System policies further support ecological linkages that connect and integrate the natural landscape in Markham across five watersheds.
 The Oak Ridges Moraine and the Greenbelt are included as part of the Greenway System.